How to set up goal funnel visualisation in Google Analytics

 Step 2: Configure the goal

-Click the red New Goal button and choose Custom under the Goal set-up dropdown list and click Continue.
+Click the red New Goal button and choose Custom under the Goal set-up dropdown list and then click Continue.

 Step 3: Goal description